sudo-Tiz/mash-playbook/docs/services/promtail.md

 ##### Exemple with syslog:
-Following exemple show how to use rsyslog and promtail to scrape syslog using port 1514
+Following exemple show how to use rsyslog and promtail to scrape syslog logs

 Prerequesites :
 *Edit your rsyslog configuration in order to send logs to promtail.*